Democratic Party Files Suit Alleging Russia, the Trump Campaign, and WikiLeaks Conspired To Disrupt the 2016 Election - Slashdot

 So, if the democrats wanted, they could get lots of stuff done...
 They just don't want to.
 Current democrats, like the republicans under Obama

+So drop this "you guys cannot govern" pretense, because both sides have the same problem.

+None of them actually want to get things done.
+If things get done they might fail, leaving the politicians open for challengers in the next election.
+Much safer to only appear to get things done or that you tried and failed, so that come next election cycle you can blame it on the other guy.

-It was more than that (Score:1)
+It was more than that (Score:2, Troll)

 Hilary and the DNC actively promoted Trump [politico.com], because they thought he was the easiest candidate to beat.